austinsonger/Policy-Portal/threat-detection-and-prevention.md

 |       |      |             |           |         |
 |       |      |             |           |         |

-In order to preserve the integrity of data that \<PlaceHolder> stores, processes, or transmits for Customers, \<PlaceHolder> implements strong intrusion detection tools and policies to proactively track and retroactively investigate unauthorized access.
+In order to preserve the integrity of data that `<Company Placeholder>` stores, processes, or transmits for Customers, `<Company Placeholder>` implements strong intrusion detection tools and policies to proactively track and retroactively investigate unauthorized access.
 This include threat detection and prevention at both the network and host level, as well as threat intelligence monitoring.

 ### Policy Statements

-\<PlaceHolder> policy requires that:
+`<Company Placeholder>` policy requires that:

 (a) All critical systems, assets and environments must implement realtime threat detection or prevention.